 CvTracker C++ lib.
 Fast cross-platforms video tracking library

 LICENSE: We sell compiled version of this library as is, without future updates and technical support according to perpetual non-exclusive royalty-free license.
 You pay once and can use this library in your software and hardware products without limits.
 List of files of the compiled version of the library can be found in programmer’s manual.
 Please read the license agreement before purchasing: LICENSE.
-You can buy technical support service for this product.
+Source code license also available: LICENSE.

 LICENSE: We sell compiled version of this library as is, without future updates and technical support according to perpetual non-exclusive royalty-free license.
 You pay once and can use this library in your software and hardware products without limits.
 List of files of the compiled version of the library can be found in programmer’s manual.
 Please read the license agreement before purchasing: LICENSE.
-You can buy technical support service for this product.
+Source code license also available: LICENSE.

 Overview